-- 91.-(1) No collection of moneys shall be made from pupils in a Government or Government-aided school other than - (a) school fees; - (b) tuition and registration fees; - (c) standard, second-tier and additional miscellaneous fees; - (d) examination fees in respect of any of the national examinations, for and on behalf of the Singapore Examinations and Assessment Board; - (e) miscellaneous payments for text-books, school magazines, educational publications, report books, stationery, concerts, educational visits and tours, uniforms, school badges and ties and other articles normally used by pupils; and - (f) [Deleted by S 493/92 wef 01/01/1993] - (g) such other fees or payments as may be approved by the Director-General from time to time. - (2) The fees collected under paragraph (1)(a) from pupils in a Government school shall be paid into the Consolidated Fund. - (3) The fees collected under paragraph (1)(a) from pupils in a Government-aided school may be retained by the school for the purpose of meeting the expenses of maintaining the school.
+- 91.-(1) No collection of moneys may be made from pupils in a Government or Government-aided school other than - (a) school fees; - (b) tuition and registration fees; - (c) miscellaneous fees; - (d) where the school is an autonomous school, autonomous school fees; - (e) examination fees in respect of any of the national examinations, for and on behalf of the Singapore Examinations and Assessment Board; - (f) miscellaneous payments for textbooks, school magazines, educational publications, report books, stationery, concerts, educational visits and tours, uniforms, school badges and ties and other articles normally used by pupils; and - (g) such other fees or payments as may be approved by the Director-General from time to time. - (2) The fees collected under paragraph (1)(a) from pupils in a Government school must be paid into the Consolidated Fund. - (3) The fees collected under paragraph (1)(a) from pupils in a Government-aided school may be retained by the school for the purpose of meeting the expenses of maintaining the school. - (4) The fees collected under paragraph (1)(b) must, in the case where the tutorial classes are held - (a) in a Government-aided school, be retained by the school to meet the allowances payable to the supervisor and the teachers of those classes; and - (b) in a Government school, be paid into the Consolidated Fund.

-- (4) The fees collected under paragraph (1)(b) shall, in the case where the tutorial classes are held - (a) in a Government-aided school, be retained by the school to meet the allowances payable to the supervisor and the teachers of those classes; and - (b) in a Government school, be paid into the Consolidated Fund. - (5) The moneys collected under paragraphs (1)(c), (e) and (g) shall be paid into the School Fund and shall be used for the purposes for which they are collected. - (6) The fees collected under paragraph (1)(d) shall be paid to the Singapore Examinations and Assessment Board. - (7) [Deleted by S 493/92 wef 01/01/1993]
+- (5) The moneys collected under paragraphs (1)(c), (d), (f) and (g) must be paid into the School Fund and must be used for the purposes for which they are collected. - (6) The fees collected under paragraph (1)(e) must be paid to the Singapore Examinations and Assessment Board.